Cepr0/sb-tagged-autowire-candidate-resolver/readme.md

 ```
 Here Map `greetingOrOther` will have three `Supplier<String>` beans: `hi`, `hello` and `other`;

-To make it work you have to register a `CustomAutowireConfigurer` bean in your application
+To make it work you have to register a [CustomAutowireConfigurer][6] bean in your application
 and provide it with `TaggedAutowireCandidateResolver`:

 ```java